eHealth Exchange

 Does eHealth Exchange allow its Participants to exchange with data sharing networks besides eHealth Exchange?

-Yes, since some healthcare entities belong to data sharing networks besides the eHealth Exchange, eHealth Exchange Participants may choose whether they wish to exchange with data sharing networks used by other health care entities.
-Some eHealth Exchange Participants have chosen to exchange with the Carequality-enabled networks listed at https://carequality.org/members-and-supporters via the eHealth Exchange.
-The eHealth Exchange may participate in other networks or initiatives in the future.
+Yes, since some healthcare entities belong to data sharing networks besides eHealth Exchange, eHealth Exchange Participants may choose whether they wish to exchange with data sharing networks used by other health care entities.
+Some eHealth Exchange Participants have chosen to exchange with the Carequality-enabled networks listed at https://carequality.org/members-and-supporters via eHealth Exchange. eHealth Exchange also operates a Qualified Health Information Network® (QHINTM) under the Trusted Exchange Framework and Common AgreementTM (TEFCATM).
+However, it is important to note that exchange is governed under a separate legal and governance framework.
+More information about the eHealth Exchange QHIN is available here: https://ehealthexchange.org/tefca/. eHealth Exchange may participate in other networks or initiatives in the future.

 Does eHealth Exchange charge fees?